You will sign an electronic signature at the time of registration regarding abiding by these policies.

 COVID PREVENTION PROTOCOLS/POLICY:

 The Covid pandemic has created a dynamic process regarding our prevention protocols and policies.
-We are using our 24 years of general camp experience as well as Covid specific experience running “in person” camp for 34 weeks over the past 3 years.
+We are using our 24 years of general camp experience as well as Covid specific experience running “in person” camp for 39 weeks over the past 3 years.
 Please, understand that information listed below is fluid, but will be guided by regular contact with public health protocols and our experiences at camp.
 Sometimes guidelines become stricter or looser.
-Check back on our policies page for updates, if we have any, and we will send details in our session letters, sent about a week before each camp.
+Check back here for updates.

 - If your child seems ill, and they might be contagious, please have them stay home from camp.
 This is for general illness, too, not just Covid.

-- Encouragement to get vaccinations and BOOSTERS if your child has not yet received!
+- Encouragement from us to get vaccinations and BOOSTERS if your child has not yet received!
 These work and give your children and others in their group an extra layer of protection.

 If your child tests positive for COVID:

-- Notify our office right away and follow isolation instructions.
+- Text the thread and follow isolation instructions.

 MONKEY BUSINESS CAMP GENERAL ILLNESS PREVENTION:

-If your child is not feeling well, even if they test negative for Covid, they could be contagious with a cold or flu, so please keep them home until symptoms have improved significantly.
+If your child is not feeling well, they could also be contagious with a cold or flu, so please keep them home until symptoms have improved significantly.
 The contagious period for the flu begins about 1 day before symptoms start and can last as long as 5-7 days from when you first felt sick.
-You’re generally contagious with a cold 1-2 days before your symptoms start, and you could be contagious as long as your symptoms are present—in rare cases, up to 2 weeks.
+You’re generally contagious with a cold 1-2 days before your symptoms start, and you could be contagious if your symptoms are present—in rare cases, up to 2 weeks.
 Please check in with your doctor to get more clarity.

-- Campers always must be 24 hours fever free in order to return to camp.
+- Campers always must be 24 hours fever free without fever reducing medication in order to return to camp.

-- Sometimes they are feeling well, and could and really want to come to camp, but they would spread the cold or flu into the community.
+- Sometimes your kids might be feeling well, due to being a little better at that time of day, or if given medicine, and could really want to come to camp, but they would spread the cold or flu into the community.

 FEES AND PAYMENT INFO: